Welcome to CoDependents Anonymous, a fellowship of people whose common purpose is to develop healthy relationships.

 CoDA has produced a new thirty question tool to aid newcomers to begin working steps 1, 2, and 3.Thirty Questions – Getting Started working the steps as easy as 123 See also CoDA – authored guide to working the steps as a group

 Our common welfare should come first; personal recovery depends upon CoDA unity.For our group purpose there is but one ultimate authority – a loving higher power as expressed to our group conscience.
 Our leaders are but trusted servants; they do not govern.The only requirement for membership in CoDA is a desire for healthy and loving…

 The Twelve Promises of Co-Dependents Anonymous

 I can expect a miraculous change in my life by working the programme of Co-Dependents Anonymous.
 As I make an honest effort to work the Twelve Steps and follow the Twelve Traditions: I know a new sense of belonging.
 The feelings of emptiness and loneliness will disappear.I am no longer controlled by my fears.
 I…

 God, Grant me the serenity to accept the things I cannot changeThe courage to change the things I canAnd the wisdom to know the differenceGrant me patience with the changes that take timeAppreciation of all that I haveTolerance of those with different strugglesAnd the strength to get up and try againOne day at a time

 CoDA produces an array of literature in the forms of books, booklets and leaflets to aid members in their recovery.
-Many members find literature a good way to connect with the programme and continue the journey of self-discovery provided by recovery.
 Literature can by purchased at meetings, events, retreats or directly from the CoDA literature supplier: http://codaliterature.co.uk